ykundin/at-first-sight/docs/en/00-first-run.md

 - Create an access key (Access Keys => Create access key) and save, they will be needed later;
 - Create a new bucket for storing files (Object Browser => Create a Bucket), name it `at-first-sight`;
-- Done, press 'Ctrl +C` in the terminal to stop the application.
+- Done, press `Ctrl +C` in the terminal to stop the application.

 ## 3. Create a file with access